Lokesh926/Movie-Recommendation-Apache-Spark/README.md

-#  User and content-based Movie-Recommendation model using MLLib and PySpark on Databricks.
+#  User and Content-based Movie-Recommendation model using MLLib and PySpark on Databricks.

 # Working on Feature Enhancements!